Skip to content

 The Challenge

-Sheath is a men's underwear and apparel brand known for their patented dual-pouch design.
-They had built a loyal customer base through strong product differentiation and solid traditional SEO.
-Their site ranked on Google's first page for 31 target keywords, they had a 4.6-star average across 1,800+ customer reviews, and their DTC revenue had grown steadily for 3 consecutive years.
+Sheath is a premium leather goods brand specializing in handmade knife rolls and knife storage for professional chefs, culinary students, and outdoor enthusiasts.
+Built on full-grain leather craftsmanship and functional design, they had carved out a loyal following through strong product differentiation and solid traditional SEO.
+Their site ranked on Google's first page for 23 target keywords, they had a 4.7-star average across 900+ customer reviews, and their DTC revenue had grown steadily for 3 consecutive years.

 But when we ran a GRRO audit in October 2025, the AI search picture looked different.

-Sheath had a 38% LLM citation rate.
+Sheath had a 12% LLM citation rate.
 That sounds like a starting point, not a crisis.
-The problem was where that 38% was concentrated.
-Sheath was only being recommended by 2 of the 6 major AI search engines, and only for narrow, brand-specific queries.
-When potential customers asked broader questions like "best men's underwear for working out" or "most comfortable underwear for all-day wear," Sheath was invisible.
+The problem was where that 12% was concentrated.
+Sheath was only being recommended by 1 of the 6 major AI search engines, and only for narrow, brand-specific queries.
+When potential customers asked broader questions like "best leather knife rolls for chefs" or "top knife storage solutions for culinary professionals," Sheath was invisible.

 Their competitors were not.